I Thought I Lost You

-"I Thought I Lost You" is a pop rock song performed by both American singer-songwriter and actress Miley Cyrus and actor and singer John Travolta.
+"I Thought I Lost You" is a song performed by American singers and actors Miley Cyrus and John Travolta.
 It was released as a promotional single in 2008.
-The song was co-written by Cyrus with producer Jeffrey Steele.
-It was included in the 2008 Disney animated film Bolt, in which Cyrus and Travolta provide the voices of Penny and Bolt.
+The song was written by Cyrus alongside producer Jeffrey Steele.
+It was included in the 2008 Disney animated film Bolt, in which Cyrus and Travolta provide the voices of main characters Penny and Bolt.
 "I Thought I Lost You" was made after filmmakers requested Cyrus to write a song for the film.
-The lyrics speak of getting lost and getting found.
+The song reflects the film's story of a dog being separated from his owner and trying to find his way back to her.

-"I Thought I Lost You" was nominated for Broadcast Film Critics Association Award for Best Song and Golden Globe Award for Best Original Song, but lost both to Bruce Springsteen's "The Wrestler" from The Wrestler (2008).
+"I Thought I Lost You" was nominated for Broadcast Film Critics Association Award for Best Song and Golden Globe Award for Best Original Song, losing both to Bruce Springsteen's "The Wrestler" from The Wrestler (2008).
 The song's accompanying promotional clip has Cyrus and Travolta performing the song in a recording studio and features clips from Bolt.
-"I Thought I Lost You" was promoted by few live performances by Cyrus.
+"I Thought I Lost You" was promoted by live performances by Cyrus.